deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 ## Providing Guarantees on Graceful Schema Evolution
 With our decision on Protobuf confirmed, we turned our attention to creating some extra safeguards around schema evolution.
+The repo that we maintain our Protobuf models in is used by many developers across different teams at Deliveroo, with models belonging to various services.
+The benefit of central management of these rules is that we ensure good data quality across all inter-service communication because the rules are defined once and used consistently.
+Data Engineering developed unit tests to enforce the rules, which run on every commit, and allow other developers to make changes to their models without needing to keep the rules at the front of their minds.

-Some aspects of graceful schema evolution are supported by virtue of Protobuf design.
+Before going into detail on the tests we implemented, it's important to note that some aspects of graceful schema evolution are supported by virtue of Protobuf design.
 In particular, proto3 has done away with the concept of required fields (which made the decision not to use proto2 easier).
 With every field being optional, we're already a long way into achieving backwards and forwards compatibility.
-There were however some other aspects of the format that needed to be enforced in some way.

 The Protobuf documentation outlines the [rules for updating messages](https://developers.google.com/protocol-buffers/docs/proto3#updating).
 A summary of those concepts in relation to stream producers and consumers follows.